cpthackray/cpthackray/README.md

 <a href="#"><img src="https://img.shields.io/badge/_-_-blue.svg?style=social&logo=python" width=40> </a><a href="#"><img src="https://img.shields.io/badge/_-_-red.svg?logo=rust&style=social" width=40></a> <a href="#"><img src="https://img.shields.io/badge/_-_-black.svg?logo=fortran&style=social" width=40></a>

 I am a Research Associate working with the Biogeochemistry of Global Contaminants group in the School of Engineering and Applied Sciences at Harvard University.
-My research is the development of numerical models to study how biogeochemical processes affect the fate, transport and food-web bioaccumulation of trace metals and organic chemicals in the environment and marine ecosystems.
+My research is the development of numerical models to study how biogeochemical processes affect the fate, transport and food-web bioaccumulation of trace metals and organic chemicals in the environment, marine ecosystems, and humans.

 ## 💻 🌏 Harvard &nbsp;&nbsp;  🎓 ⛅ MIT &nbsp;&nbsp;  🎓 💥 Dalhousie  &nbsp;&nbsp; 🎓 🌊 MUN